Adapting to Continuous Covariate Shift via Online Density Ratio Estimation: Conclusion

 \section{Conclusion}

 This paper initiated the study of the continuous covariate shift with the goal of minimizing the cumulative excess risk of the predictors.
 We showed that the importance-weighted ERM method works effectively given high-quality density ratio estimators (Proposition~\ref{lem:IWERM-continuous}), whose estimation can be cast as a dynamic regret minimization problem (Theorem~\ref{thm:BD-conversion}).
 Instantiating with the logistic regression density ratio estimation model, we proposed a novel online that can adaptively reuse the historical data and enjoy a tight dynamic regret bound (Theorem~\ref{lem:overall-theta}).
-The regret bound finally implies an $\tilde{\O}(T^{2/3}V_T^{1/3})$ excess risk guarantee for the predictor.
-Experiments also validate the effectiveness of the proposed method.
-As for future work, it is a promising direction to consider a richer hypothesis space for the online density ratio estimation.
-Besides, it is also important to improve the efficiency of the proposed method by enabling an online update of the predictor and using data sketching techniques to reduce the dependence on offline data.
+The regret bound finally implies an $\tilde{\O}(T^{-1/3}V_T^{1/3})$ averaged excess risk guarantee for the predictor.
+Experiments validate the effectiveness of the proposed method and demonstrate the need for selective reuse of historical data.